 Links (Inbound and Outbound): An Inbound link is a hyperlink back to your site from another website.
 To create Inbound links usually means you have to create relevant content and relationships with people willing to link back to you.
-However, when you’re just building your SEO, you can use Directories, Press Releases, Social Media and Blog Comments to build strong Inbound links.
+However, when you’re just building your SEO, do not use Directories, Press or Blog Comments, instead build relationships with Social Media.

 Outbound links are links that take you to other websites.
 Just like with this article where we have quoted and linked to a few other websites, outbound links are essential, they help search engines tell that your content is relevant, they’re also inbound links for someone else.